Skip to Content

 You can view the following output if the certificate was successfully created

-b) Export a certificate for Azure AD DS
+Step 5(B): Export a certificate for Azure AD DS

-• open run on windows machine and enter mmc , press ok
+• Open run on windows machine and enter mmc , press ok

-• click on the File and select Add/Remove Snap-in
+• Click on the File and select Add/Remove Snap-in

-select certificates and click on Add , click ok
+• Select certificates and click on Add , click ok

-• then select Local computer: (the computer this console is running on) , then click Finish .
+• Then select Local computer: (the computer this console is running on) , then click Finish .

 • In the MMC window, expand Console Root.
 Select Certificates (Local Computer), then expand the Personal node , followed by the Certificates node.